cbourke/ComputerScienceII/notes/1251-Spring2025/ECEN156/06-trees.md

   * However, general trees are not necessarily full
   * You can have "degenerate" trees: $d = O(n)$ (a linked list is an example)

+## Binary Search Trees

+* Generally we store elements in a tree node, you can also impose additional structure on that data: that it be *ordered*
+* Binary Search Tree: all nodes have a *key* element, $k$
+  * For our purposes: the data and the key will be the same, we'll use integers and assume them to be unique
+* For every node with key value $k$: ALL nodes in its left subtree have key values LESS than $k$.
+ALL nodes in its right subtree have key values GREATER than $k$

 ```text